 In class structure and curriculum, the Institute resembled the Conservatoire; the resemblance was obviously intentional.
 No classes were given before noon so that the morning hours could be devoted entirely to practice.
 Orthodox (“fixed do”) solfege, taught by a French instructor, was required throughout the years of study unless one could pass an immensely difficult “standard” solfege examination.
 Harmony, counterpoint, form and analysis were required as well as the all-important ensemble and orchestra classes.

 John de Lancie made the observation that undertrained players manifest their deficiencies most clearly “in the area of pianissimo.”
 It was to this area that Tabuteau addressed so much of his training in the form of “drives”, of scales, and of the level of control demanded in his now legendary ensemble classes.
 As he said in 1965, “In my opinion, the quality that carries is the amplification of a dolce tone.
 The dolce tone is the nearest to zero!”

 The “drives” began each lesson.
 They consisted of patterns of articulated (or sometimes unarticulated) notes of increasing, then decreasing, intensity.
 They addressed at once so many of the problems of “tone emission” that are at the core of the difficulty of oboe playing: wind control, articulation, reed placement, tone coloring, and even phrasing.
 They were very difficult to do.

-The above is an extract from Melissa A. Stevens’ 1999 dissertation: Marcel Tabuteau: Pedagogical Concepts and Practices for Teaching Musical Expressiveness: An Oral History are his comments about the Tabuteau system.
+The following is an extract from Melissa A. Stevens’ 1999 dissertation: Marcel Tabuteau: Pedagogical Concepts and Practices for Teaching Musical Expressiveness: An Oral History:

 More on John de Lancie